 On Saturday, Phil Hughes once again seemed to be pitching for his job.
 He was fantastic: He got into the 8th inning, allowing just 1 run on 6 hits and 1 walk.
 And while Boone Logan allowed a run in the 9th, it ended up not mattering.

 Because the Yankees gave Hughes 4 runs in the bottom of the 2nd.
 With 1 out, Mark Teixiera doubled to right.
 After a 2nd out, Raul Ibanez came through with a double of his own.
 Then Russell Martin hit yet another double.
-And journeyman infielder Jayson Nix hit his first Yankee home run.
+And journeyman infielder Jayson Nix hit his 1st Yankee home run.

 Ibanez added his 7th homer in the 4th, also off former Yankee Hector Noesi, and Robinson Cano drove home a run with a single in the 8th.

 Yankees 6, Mariners 2.
 WP: Hughes (3-4).
 SV: Logan (1).
 LP: Noesi (2-4).

 On Sunday, Andy Pettitte returned.
 At first, he looked fantastic, throwing some hellacious breaking stuff.
 But the Mariners got to him for 2 runs in the 4th and 2 more in the 6th, on home runs by Justin Smoak and Casper Wells, respectively.

 Justin Smoak?
 Sounds like a psychedelic-era rocker.
 Casper Wells?
 Sounds like a "fellow" at the right-wing fanatic Heritage Foundation.

 Another veteran, Kevin Millwood, pitched for Seattle, and he pretty much shut the Yankees down.
 The Yankees left 15 men on base: Derek Jeter 5 all by himself, Teixeira and Eric Chavez 3 each, Curtis Granderson 2.